 Why is my Car Squeaking when I Go over Bumps - Possible Causes

-When you go over bumps on the road, you may sometimes hear a squeaking noise coming from either side of your car, or from underneath it.
-This noise is not only embarrassing, as everyone around you turns his head to see your car, but can be a sign that there is something wrong in your car too.
+When you go over bumps on the road, you may sometimes hear a squeaking noise coming from either side of your car.
+Equally, you might hear a squeak from underneath in the chassis.
+This noise is not only embarrassing, as everyone around you turns their head to see your car, but can be a sign that there is something seriously wrong.
+This can lead to damage to the vehicle or even result in an accident.
 Read this oneHOWTO article if you want to know the reason why this problem happens and find out why your car squeaks when you go over bumps.

 Possible cause of the squeaking